 Most Americans have busy lives.
 So busy that many forget to renew their driver’s license and/or vehicle registration.
 While general forgetfulness is understandable, the law does not always see it this way.
 In the state of Massachusetts, driving wit an expired license is a misdemeanor offense.

 If you are convicted, potential penalties can include fines, jail time, license suspension, or more.
 Likewise, driving with expired tags can bring about negative consequences (though it is not a criminal offense).
 If you allow your tags to expire before renewal, you may have to pay a substantially higher fee to have your car registration renewed.

 Get the information about which cities weed is legal to smoke in US from here!

 Hardship License Applications and Suspension Hearings from MA RMV

 In many cases, those that are convicted of a DUI will have their license suspended (potentially for other reasons as well).

 What happen if you get in an accident while drunk?
 Read this post to know the information and take necessity steps.

 Some that are convicted may be eligible to apply for a restricted license otherwise called a “hardship license.”
 Drivers that are approved will be granted the ability to drive their vehicles under limited conditions and only to specified places (i.e.school, work, medical appointments, grocery stores, etc.) as long as certain qualifications are met.

 Hardship license applications are considered by the Registry of Motor Vehicles.
 To receive one, you must prove your eligibility as well as the necessity to drive.
-Working with an experienced hardship license lawyer will exponentially improve your odds of being approved.
+Working with an experienced hardship license lawyer will exponentially improve your odds of being approved by car accident lawyers.